 – Creamy tahini sauce

-– Best store bought option: Little Creek Caesar dressing & a drizzle of tahina (runny tahini)
+– Fave store bought option (for those who live in B.C.): Little Creek Caesar dressing with a drizzle of tahina (runny tahini)

-– Place the chopped yam on a cookie tray, drizzle with oil, and then put them in the oven to bake for 30 or so minutes.
+– Place the chopped yam on a cookie tray, drizzle with oil, and then put them in the oven to bake for 25-30 or so minutes, flipping halfway through.
 NOTE: you can cut up more yams to have leftovers on hand to add to other meals throughout the week

 – In the mean time, cook your quinoa according to package directions.
-Again, I recommend cooking more than needed to have on hand as leftovers!
+Again, I recommend cooking more than needed to have on hand as leftovers (if just cooking for myself – 1 cup dried quinoa goes pretty far for 3-5 days)!

 – Pre-heat a cast iron pan with a drizzle of oil, then add your chopped tempeh to it and saute until lightly browned – approx. 5-6 minutes.
-Add the splash of Tamari after the tempeh has been cooking for 2 minutes
+Add the splash of Tamari after the tempeh has been cooking for 2 minutes.
+Once cooked, removed and set aside (cooking tempeh can be this simple!).

 – Open a can of chickpeas and then drain & rinse them.
 You can also cook your own, but if you want to do so, I recommend making a large batch ahead of time as they can be quite timely to cook!

 – Finely chop your kale and then add to your serving bowl.
-I like to make kale the base of the bowl
+Drizzle with a touch of olive oil and give a quick massage with your hands.

 – When everything has finished cooking, begin assembling your bowl